turingschool/lesson_plans/ruby_04-apis_and_scalability/websockets_workshop.markdown

 module.exports = server;
 ```

+Now that our code is all set, start the server using
+`npm start`.

 Check it out by visiting `http://localhost:3000/`.
-You may want to add something to your `index.html` file.
+You may want to add something to your `index.html` file
+so you can see the changes taking effect.

 ## Setting Up Socket.io